ERATE Refinance Rates and more

 Making the cut

-"An experience agent will have an understanding of income ratio's needed to qualify for a loan and the financial institution most qualified to help structure the loan for approval," said San Miguel, also broker/owner of Highland Group Companies in Campbell, CA.
+"An experienced agent will have an understanding of income ratio's needed to qualify for a loan and the financial institution most qualified to help structure the loan for approval," said San Miguel, also broker/owner of Highland Group Companies in Campbell, CA.

 "There are different qualifying methods for different types of buyers, depending on their type of employment - employed vs. self-employed, salary vs. commission, fully employed vs. contract work," San Miguel also said.